 Salvatore Nigro, Chief Executive Officer of JA Europe

-The onus is on us now to unite and collaborate to mobilise the business community, private and public sectors, and policymakers across Europe to empower the underserved and build the youth of today up to create futures for generations to come.
+To seize these opportunities, the onus is on us to unite and collaborate to mobilise the business community, private and public sectors and policymakers across Europe to empower the underserved and build the youth of today up to help create futures for each generation to come.